Catrobat: Vision

-The aim of Catrobat is to introduce young people to the world of coding, using only their smartphones and bypassing traditional education.
+Catrobat aims to introduce young people to the world of coding, using only their smartphones and bypassing traditional education.
 With a playful approach, young people can be engaged and game development can be promoted with a focus on design and creativity.
 When used in schools the project often refers to the approach of constructionism.

-To make it even more accessible to young people in less developed countries, Catrobat decided to not rely on the operating system language and implemented the possibility to switch to one of over 50 native languages directly in the user interface.
-The translations are contributed by the community based on Crowdin and the process makes it easy for volunteers to help adapt to new languages or to increase the quality.
+To make it accessible to young people in less developed countries, Catrobat did not rely on the operating system language and implemented the ability to switch to one of over 50 native languages in the user interface.
+The translations are contributed by the community based on Crowdin, and the process makes it easy for volunteers to help adapt to new languages or to increase the quality.

 Development environment, mobile apps, share platform

 Catrobat Framework

-The development environment for Catrobat is part of the mobile apps and these can be downloaded for free on Android from the Google Play Store, HarmonyOS AppGallery or Apple's App Store.
-Google's Android, Apple's iOS and HarmonyOS AppGallery are currently actively supported.
-Variants for Windows Mobile and a HTML5-based version were discontinued in 2017 and 2019, respectively.
+The development environment for Catrobat is part of the mobile apps and these can be downloaded for free on Android from the Google Play Store, HarmonyOS AppGallery, or Apple's App Store.
+Variants for Windows Mobile and an HTML5-based version were discontinued in 2017 and 2019, respectively.